Israeli PM enters quarantine after aide tested positive for coronavirus

-Israeli Prime Minister Benjamin Netanyahu's office said on Monday that he will enter quarantine after an aide on Knesset affairs tested positive for coronavirus.
-Neyanyahu's office said the step was a precaution and is being taken even before the epidemiological investigation has been concluded, Haretz newspaper reported.
+Israeli Prime Minister Benjamin Netanyahu and his close advisers have been placed under quarantine after an aide on Parliament affairs tested positive for coronavirus, his office said on Monday.
+The step was a precaution and is being taken even before the epidemiological investigation has been concluded, according to a statement issued by the Prime Minister's Office.

+“Even before the epidemiological investigation is over and to remove all doubt, the Prime Minister has decided that he and his close staff will remain in isolation until the epidemiological investigation is completed,” the statement said.
+“In accordance with the findings, the Health Ministry and the personal physician of the Prime Minister will set a day to end the isolation,” it added.

+Earlier, his office said "the move was unnecessary" as the Premier had not been in the same room as the concerned adviser, Rivka Paluch, during the last two weeks.
+“The initial assessment is that there is no need for the prime minister to be in quarantine since he was not in close contact with the patient and did not meet with her,” the PMO earlier said.

+The Prime Minister’s Office had reportedly confirmed Sunday that Paluch did meet with Netanyahu on Thursday but said that “the appropriate distance was kept”.
+“The rules for keeping distance from the prime minister and those near him were maintained in accordance with the instructions of the Health Ministry, even before the family member was found positive,” sources close to Paluch told the chanel on Sunday.

+Netanyahu was previously tested negative for the virus two weeks ago.
+According to Channel 12, the Prime Minister will likely need to undergo another test for the virus on Monday.

+There was no immediate word on the adviser’s condition.
 Israel is under total lockdown with people not allowed to even walk beyond 100 metres from their homes and have been generally advised to go out only to stock up food.
 So far, 4,347 Israelis have tested positive for the coronavirus, with the vast majority of cases mild and 134 recoveries.
 Sixteen patients have died and 95 are in serious condition.
-One Israeli tourist died in Italy, the paper said.
+One Israeli tourist died in Italy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)